 Transportation, 2011 CADW

-Ilaria has re-interpreted the idea of Hemiha, to use the highways as a possible source of energy, an avenue lined with trees and bushes PV can absorb and store energy.
-The energy produced can be used for street lighting and for recharging electric vehicles.
+Ilaria has reinterpreted Hemiha's idea of using highways as a possible source of energy, a tree-lined avenue with photovoltaic trees and bushes capable of absorbing and storing energy.
+The energy produced can be used for street lighting and for charging electric vehicles.

 "Fountain" Luca Casini, inspired by "Taste the tree" by Gina Huynh